 As a copywriter, writing isn’t the only thing you do—there’s a whole lot of BS behind the scenes you get stuck doing.
-(Like ask me how I feel about administrative tasks. 🤪 Yuck.)
+Like ask me how I feel about administrative tasks. 🤪 Yuck.
+All this busywork isn’t the stuff that makes you money—but it still affects your bottom line because it needs to be done.
+Queue: Dubsado workflows.

 The problem is that a lot of copywriters who are stuck in the messy middle think that an actual person needs to do this busywork.
 I thought this too.
 We’re told to “hire a VA!” as soon as we start making any kind of money, but the thing is that you often actually need systems and processes—and automations—before you need people doing this work.
 In other words: You probably don’t need to hire a VA just yet.